DeepHyperspace/KML_Converter_maps.me_to_google/README.md

 Another problem ist, that the symbols and colors of KML-files from Maps.me are not transferred to Google Maps / Earth.
 I was able to solve these problems.

 ## Why?
-Maps.me recently released an update that shot up the map styles.
+https://maps.me/ recently released an update for their smartphone app that shot up the map styles for many users.
 A friend asked me for help, he tried to import a backup KML file to google, he exported from maps.me, but all his stylings where lost.
 So I wrote this program for him that can edit and migrate this KML-files.
 Maybe someone else has a use for it.

 ## Tipp
 In case you didn't know, KMZ files are simply zipped KML files, so you can extract a KML file from each KMZ.